-- The formulation of pro-active campaigning to raise the profile for Integrated Education. - Kellie Armstrong's Private Members' Integrated Education Bill - The Independent Review of Integrated Education - Monitoring Board Effectiveness Action Plan - Monitoring Progress of Strategic Plan
+- The formulation of pro-active campaigning to raise the profile for Integrated Education. - Kellie Armstrong's Private Members' Integrated Education Bill and subsequently the Integrated Education (NI) Act 2022 - The Independent Review of Integrated Education - Monitoring Board Effectiveness Action Plan - Monitoring Progress of Strategic and Business Plans

-The Policy and Planning Committee has held four meetings during the year to formulate NICIE's policy position and various educational policies and legislation including Kellie Armstrong's Private Members' Integrated Education Bill.
-Committee members provide challenges and guidance in response to updates by a Senior Development Officer on key areas of work.
-It is also an opportunity for Directors to gain a better-detailed understanding of the context that NICIE is working on including a presentation and submission to the Independent Review of Education.
+The Policy and Planning Committee has held two meetings during the year to formulate NICIE's policy position and various educational policies and legislation including Kellie Armstrong's Private Members' Integrated Education Bill.
+Committee members provide constructive challenges and guidance in response to updates by a Senior Development Officer on key areas of work.
+It is also an opportunity for Directors to gain a better-detailed understanding of the context that NICIE is working within, including a presentation and submission to the Independent Review of Education.